Spacegirl and Other Favorites

-Spacegirl and Other Favorites is the second album by The Brian Jonestown Massacre, recorded in 1993 but not released until 1995.
+Spacegirl and Other Favorites is the second studio album by The Brian Jonestown Massacre, recorded in 1993 but not released until 1995.

 Background

 "Hide and Seek" was released as a single in 1994.
 The song "Swallowtail" was also written during these sessions, although a studio recording was not released commercially until 2001.
 Live versions of both these songs appear on Tepid Peppermint Wonderland: A Retrospective.